fbpx

 Program Summary

 This program is implemented by World Renew and local partner North East India Committee on Relief and Development (NEICORD).
 It builds upon the learning from successful programs in Umsning and Patharkhmah.
 It uses a similar model of forming Farmers Groups where men and women organize separately at the beginning of the program, receiving training and tools for success and learning from one another.
-The Farmer Groups then join together into Village Committees and Village Committees then come together to form Farmers Federations.
+The Farmer Groups then join together into Village Committees and then come together to form Farmers Federations.
 In this way the program has started from Day 1 with a plan for local leadership development and long-term sustainability and success.

 The Goal of the Program is improved food and nutrition security for 749 households in Dimoria Block by July 2026.